Skip to main content

 $16,600

-HDHPs have lower monthly premiums, but they come with higher deductibles than traditional insurance plans.
-So you’ll have to pay more money upfront for qualified medical expenses before your insurance company starts sharing the cost.
+HDHPs have lower monthly premiums but higher deductibles than traditional insurance plans.
+So you’ll have to pay more money up front for qualified medical expenses before your insurance company starts sharing the cost.

 Your HDHP may provide preventive care benefits before you reach your deductible.
 These can include coverage for: